← ClaudeAtlas

 code-organisationlisted

-Code-organisation discipline for all TypeScript work — named exports only, declarative index.ts, one-file-one-responsibility, reuse before writing.
+Code-organisation discipline for TypeScript — named exports, declarative entry points, one responsibility per file, explicit package boundaries, and reuse before writing.
 Applies whenever editing or creating TypeScript files.

 Install: claude install-skill g-bastianelli/nuthouse